WarsameOsman/WarsameOsman/README.md

 - 👋 Hi, I’m @WarsameOsman
-- 👀 I’m interested in ...becoming a software engineer
+- 👀 I’m interested in ...becoming a goood hooman
-- 🌱 I’m currently learning ...python.
+- 🌱 I’m currently learning ...AI and ML.
 - 📫 How to reach me - @warsam.e_ on instagram